jsirol/Project-Euler/README.md

-# Misc Project-Euler problems solved for fun with different languages.
+# Misc Project-Euler problems solved for fun.

+## About
+Keeping programming skills fresh with different languages :)

 ## Instructions